ucb-rit/savio-training-slurm-conda-spring-2024/slurm.md

 python calc.py >& calc.out
 ```

+Note: The number of cores and nodes requested default to 1.

 Tip: It's generally a good idea to specify module versions explicitly for reproducibility.
 Default versions will change over time.